 Neck pain and headaches are other common complaints regularly treated

 at the clinic.
-Poor posture, road traffic accident whiplash injuries and
+Poor posture, road traffic accidents, whiplash

-migraines may be successfully treated.
-Neck pain is often accompanied by
+resolved.
+Neck pain is often accompanied by severe neurological

 Back to top.